-Planning a calendar for a B2C retailer is something equally banal and laborious.
-The former, because prepping for Black Friday 2018 sounds almost like a cliché.
+Planning a calendar for a B2C retailer is both obvious and laborious.
+The former, because prepping your online store for Black Friday 2020 sounds almost like a cliché.
 The latter, because we know how herculean a task that is.
 We’ve all heard it that failing to plan is planning a failure.
-That’s easier said than done, right?
-Not necessarily.
-With the groundwork we will lay out in this post, planning your e-commerce activities for 2018 upfront can pay off big time.
-So, on top of your standard sales planning, like launching new lines of products or adding collections, there are more seasonality tips you can’t overlook.
+With the groundwork we will lay out in this article, planning your e-commerce activities for 2020 upfront can pay off big time on Amazon, Etsy, Ebay, or other channels.
+So, on top of your standard sales planning, like launching new lines of products or adding collections and catalogs, there are more seasonality tips you can’t overlook.

-Planning your calendar for 2018 is an expression of your business strategy.
-Here, on top of implementing new systems or tools to your inventory, venturing into new niches and racing to the top search positions, strategizing your sales for special days and seasons can put you in the driver’s seat with your rivals occupying the back.
+Planning your calendar for 2020 is an expression of your business strategy.
+Here, on top of implementing new systems or tools to your stack, venturing into new niches and racing to the top search positions, strategizing your sales for special days and seasons can put you in the driver’s seat with your rivals occupying the back.
 So, tap into the highlights and festivities of the year.
-Offering romance-themed items in early February or bargains during back-to-school weeks will make you appear relevant and rooted in the lives of your customers.
+Offering romance-themed items early February or bargains during back-to-school weeks in August will make you appear relevant to your customers.

 What days to target?